 Elaine Brown, a former leader of the Black Panther Party, is founder and CEO of OAW.
-A social activist for over 50 years, Ms. Brown is author of A Taste of Power, her autobiography, slated for film production in late 2021 by Robbie Brenner Productions with distribution by Netflix.
-She is also the author of The Condemnation of Little B, the story of Michael Lewis, known as “Little B,” who, in 1997 in Atlanta, was wrongly charged with a murder he did not commit when he was 13 years old, and convicted as an adult and sentenced to life in prison, where he remains.
-Ms. Brown has supported Michael for all 24 years of his incarceration, and anticipates a recently-filed new trial motion will finally set him free.
-Ms. Brown is a songwriter-singer, whose 1972 album, Until We’re Free, recorded on Motown’s classic Black Forum label, will be re-issued digitally with the re-launch of the label in March 2021.
+A social activist for over 50 years, Ms. Brown is author of A Taste of Power, her autobiography, slated for film production.
+She is also the author of The Condemnation of Little B, the story of Michael Lewis, known as “Little B,” who, in 1997 in Atlanta, was wrongfully charged with a murder he did not commit when he was 13 years old, and convicted as an adult and sentenced to life in prison.
+Ms. Brown has supported Michael for all of his incarceration, and anticipates a recently-filed new trial motion will finally set him free.
+Ms. Brown is a songwriter-singer, whose 1972 album, Until We’re Free, recorded on Motown’s classic Black Forum label, has been re-issued digitally with the re-launch of the label in March 2021.

 Hyacinth C. Ahuruonye, managing principal, certified public accountant, and chief strategist, is the founder of HCA & Co.
 He is a highly respected business executive and consultant and has represented various corporate and non-corporate business entities, emerging and established entrepreneurs, corporate executives, non-profit community-based organizations, professional athletes, politicians, entertainers, high-profile and high net-worth individuals, and educators – all with the same dedication, passion, and commitment to meeting their needs and exceeding their expectations.